 This is a big claim.
 We should to begin, as we often should, with self-criticism.
 A recurring conversation among liberal pundits is about whether it is fair to apply labels like ‘totalitarian’ or ‘fascist’ to the Trump GOP.
 There is no doubt that Trump has authoritarian tendencies.
 Such a fact was once shocking and is now becoming banal—which itself should be shocking.

 Although the labeling exercise can be instructive, it is also risky.
-We should certainly learn lessons from history, but in doing so we should beware that, if we are looking to history for a specific, motivated reason, we easily fall prey to confirmation bias and misinterpretation.
-Kevin and I discuss the tendency here.
+We should learn lessons from history, but in doing so we should beware that, if we are looking to history for a specific, motivated reason, we easily fall prey to bias and misinterpretation.

 Fortunately we can dissect the issue of labels into specific points that are more worth discussing.
 I hope to make one specific point here.
 My goal is to show the connection between fascism and the hypocrisy we see from the Trump GOP.
 I’m not arguing that Trump or the GOP are fascists.
 My claim is that the prevalence, persistence, and nature of their hypocrisy is indicative of an important feature of fascism.